Key Points

 So, what should this complete transformation look like?
 Let’s start with two points of basic tool use of SQDCM boards.

-1. Always start at the point closest to the customer.
-It doesn’t matter how good your manufacturing is if you can’t get product out of shipping.
+- Always start at the point closest to the customer.
+It doesn’t matter how good your manufacturing is if you can’t get the product out of shipping.
 Put your first board there.
-See how you are performing to your external customer.
+See how you are performing to your external customers.
 Then put the boards in place moving backward.
 That might be warehouse, packing, painting, assembly – whatever the process is that delivers to shipping.
 Don’t wait months between boards.
 Push for one every week or two.
-End with boards in scheduling, purchasing and maintenance.
-If appropriate, get boards to HR, finance, sales, customer service and R&D too.
+End with boards in scheduling, purchasing, and maintenance.
+If appropriate, get boards to HR, finance, sales, customer service, and R&D too.
 Just remember – start closest to the customer and work your way backward.

 Floor-Specific Goals

 Boards that have the same percentage metric or labor/hour metric across departments aren’t scaled to reflect the specific areas.
-(I’ve never seen shipping, assembly and machining have identical outcomes.)
+(I’ve never seen shipping, assembly, and machining have identical outcomes.)
 Pay close attention to the behavior the metric drives.
-For example, with OSHA total reportable incidence rate (TRIR), it either becomes an impossible goal due to injuries, or employees hide injuries to not affect the goal.
+For example, with OSHA’s total reportable incidence rate (TRIR), it either becomes an impossible goal due to injuries, or employees hide injuries to not affect the goal.
 Instead, try measuring something like “more than five safety opportunities identified each week.”
 This is a proactive goal.
 In theory, the more opportunities identified, the fewer actual injuries occur.
-Thus, the floor metric is supporting the corporate metric of reduced recordable injuries.
+Thus, the floor metric supports the corporate metric of reduced recordable injuries.

 Connection with Strategic Deployment